Please see below frequently asked questions relating to the following Digital Grades and Diplomas.

-We will shortly be taking entries for the Digital Grades and Diplomas which are made through your local representative.
-They will be able to advise you on when entries start in your country.
+Entries for Digital Grades and Diplomas are made through your local representative.
+UK customers also have the option of using our online portal.
 Please visit Your local Trinity page.

 Please show one page of your ebook in your video submission, with the watermark clearly legible.
 For Trinity ebooks, you’ll find the watermark at the bottom of every page.